signalfx/signalfx-agent/docs/writing-a-monitor.md

-First, create a new package within the `github.com/signalfx/neo-agent/monitors` package (or inside the `monitors/collectd` package if creating a collectd wrapper monitor).
+First, create a new package within the `github.com/signalfx/neo-agent/monitors` package (or inside the `monitors/collectd` package if creating a collectd wrapper monitor, see below for more on collectd monitors).
 Inside that package create a single module named whatever you like that will hold the monitor code.
 If your monitor gets complicated, you can of course split it up into multiple modules or even packages as desired.

 Here is a minimalistic example of a monitor: